Influencer Cartels: Data and Measures of Engagement Quality

 \paragraph{Instagram data.} Our goal is to compare natural engagement to that acquired via cartels.
 In engagement, we focus on comments instead of likes or views because information on who views the post is not available, and data on who likes the post is more difficult to collect than comments.
 We already know which cartel members have to comment according to the cartel rules.
 For comparison, we needed to collect information on natural engagement.

-We define natural engagement as comments from users who don't belong to any of the cartels in our data.
-To obtain information on natural engagement, we focus on each cartel member's first post in any of the nine cartels.
-For each cartel member's first post in cartels, we collected information on who commented on the post.
+We define \textit{natural engagement} as comments from users who don't belong to any of the cartels in our data.\footnote{In practice, the engagement that we call natural could come from followers, users seeing the influencer's post for the first time, or users in other cartels unobservable to us.
+If a substantial part of the natural engagement comes from other cartels or viewers induced by the cartel engagement, then our measure of natural engagement match quality is a lower bound, which would make our results even stronger.
+To avoid potential misclassification, we exclude all cartel commenters from natural engagement, including the ones who, according to the cartel rules, were not required to comment.
+Our results remain qualitatively the same when we include cartel commenters who were not required to comment in natural engagement.} To obtain information on natural engagement, we focus on each cartel member's first post in any of the nine cartels.
+For each cartel member's first post in cartels, we collected information on who commented on the post \citep{apify2024instagramcomments}.
 Then, we used a random number generator and picked a random non-cartel user who had commented on the post.
-The randomly chosen commenting Instagram users who don't belong to any of our cartels form our control group.
+The randomly chosen commenting Instagram users who don't belong to any of our cartels form our control group (natural engagement).
 Since these are from the earliest post in the cartel, they are less likely to be indirectly affected by the cartel activity.

-We collected the text of all public Instagram posts and a photo for cartel members and for the randomly picked non-cartel users.\footnote{ In our main analysis, we do not use the text of comments.
-In the Online Appendix (\Cref{T:RegrComments}), we look at whether the comment is substantial and relevant to the post.
-We find that cartel comments are longer and more related to the post, while non-cartel comments are more likely to include only emoticons.
-This is to be expected, as the cartel rules require writing substantial comments, while non-cartel users do not have such restrictions.} We were unable to collect the content if the initial post had been deleted or made private.
+We collected the text of all public Instagram posts and a photo for cartel members and for the randomly picked non-cartel users \citep{crowdtangle2021cartelposthistory,crowdtangle2024noncartelposthistory,authors2024instagramphotos}.
+We were unable to collect the content if the initial post had been deleted or made private.
 We were also unable to collect information on the non-cartel commenters if the initial post had no non-cartel commenters, or if the commenting user's account was private.
-We also didn't collect information on non-cartel commenting users if they had less than ten Instagram posts.
+We also didn't collect information on non-cartel commenting users if they had fewer than ten Instagram posts.
 Additionally, we excluded about 5\% of the non-cartel commenting users who had associated posts with cartel members.\footnote{The association can happen as Instagram allows posts to be associated with multiple users (this is different from tagging a user), or it can happen when the user changes usernames.}